PLAN YOUR TRIP

 UK tourism accounts for 7.2% of UK GDP.

-The UK ranked seventh in the UNWTO international tourist arrivals league and accounted for 2.8% of global arrivals in 2017.
+The United Kingdom ranked seventh in the UNWTO international arrivals league and accounted for 2.8% of global arrivals in 2017.

 2017 had the highest number of visitors in one year (39.2 million).
 This is almost two-thirds of the population of the UK.

-The UK ranked fifth place in the UNWTO international tourism earnings league in 2017.
+The United Kingdom ranked fifth place in the UNWTO international tourism earnings league in 2017.

 There were 37.9 million visits to the UK in 2018.

-Visitors from the US contribute most to the UK’s travel market.
-3.9 million American tourists visited the UK in 2018 and spent a collective £3.4 billion.
+Travellers from the US contribute most to the travel industry in the United Kingdom.
+3.9 million American tourists visited in 2018 and spent a collective £3.4 billion.

 Visits to the UK for holidays reached a new record in June 2019 with 1.6 million inbound holiday visits (up 18%).